chooper/charleshooper.net/source/about/index.md

 Charles is a seasoned engineer with more than 8 years experience in software development, information systems and site reliability engineering.
-At [Truss][100] he helps customers build and grow internal SRE and devops teams with special attention to process, measurement and performance.
+At [Truss][100] he helped customers build and grow internal SRE and devops teams with special attention to process, measurement and performance.
 Charles also helps clients build, scale and maintain services and solutions in order to meet the demands of a growing customer base.
-Prior to Truss, Charles held several positions at the leading PaaS platform Heroku including: SRE Technical Lead, Platform (Cedar) Technical Lead and Orchestration Team Manager.
+Prior to Truss, Charles held several positions at the leading PaaS platform [Heroku][101] including: SRE Technical Lead, Platform (Cedar) Technical Lead and Orchestration Team Manager.
 Before joining Heroku, Charles was a site reliability engineer at DotCloud (now Docker).
 Charles has a forte for pushing platforms to their greatest capacity by scaling